surendhar-bioinformatics/JUMPt/README.md

 # Installation
 Installation of the script is not required.
 Download all the scripts to any working directory (e.g. /home/usr/JUMPt).
 IMPORTANT: All the scripts including associated modules (associated with the program) should be placed in the same folder.
 Once the scripts are saved, open and run "main.py" in python console.

-# Detailed method of protein turnover calculation:
+# Details of protein turnover calculation method

 In order to determine protein degradation rates, we fit the experimental data of all the proteins and Lys using the matrix exponential function.
 The ODE for Lys and individual proteins (equation(9) and (11)) arranged into matrix form  <img src="https://latex.codecogs.com/svg.latex?\Large&space;\frac{d}{dt}\mathbf{\theta}\left(t\right)=\mathbf{G\theta}(t)" title="S1" />
 where the matrix <img src="https://latex.codecogs.com/svg.latex?\Large&space;\mathbf{G}" /> is unknown with degradation parameters ( <img src="https://render.githubusercontent.com/render/math?math=\gamma_a , \gamma_i \, and \, \gamma_U"> ) to be determined.
 We rearrange the equation (9) and (11) as follows: